lyndskg/CodeCompare/README.md

 <a name="give"></a>
 ## How and Why to Contribute

-We believe that community contributions are essential to making CodeCompare a valuable and comprehensive tool for learners worldwide.
+We believe that community contributions are essential to making `CodeCompare` a valuable and comprehensive tool for learners worldwide.
 There are several ways individuals can contribute to the project, each playing a crucial role in its growth and success.

 1. Bug Reports and Issue Tracking:
-> - *<ins>How to Contribute</ins>*: Users and developers can report bugs, errors, or any unexpected behavior they encounter while using CodeCompare through the project's issue tracking system on GitHub.
+> - *<ins>How to Contribute</ins>*: Users and developers can report bugs, errors, or any unexpected behavior they encounter while using `CodeCompare` through the project's issue tracking system on GitHub.
 > - *<ins>Why to Contribute</ins>*: Bug reports help improve the stability and reliability of the application, ensuring a seamless user experience for all.

 2. Feature Requests and Enhancements:
-> - *<ins>How to Contribute</ins>*: Users can suggest new features, enhancements, or improvements they would like to see in CodeCompare by creating feature request issues on GitHub.
+> - *<ins>How to Contribute</ins>*: Users can suggest new features, enhancements, or improvements they would like to see in `CodeCompare` by creating feature request issues on GitHub.
-> - *<ins>Why to Contribute</ins>*: Feature requests provide valuable insights into users' needs and aspirations, guiding the development team in expanding CodeCompare's functionalities.
+> - *<ins>Why to Contribute</ins>*: Feature requests provide valuable insights into users' needs and aspirations, guiding the development team in expanding `CodeCompare`'s functionalities.

 3. **<ins>Code Contributions</ins>:**
 > - *<ins>How to Contribute</ins>*: Developers can contribute to the project by submitting pull requests on GitHub.
 These pull requests may include bug fixes, new features, code optimizations, or any improvements to the existing codebase.
-> - *<ins>Why to Contribute</ins>*: Code contributions help in refining the codebase, adding new functionalities, and ensuring that CodeCompare remains relevant and up-to-date with the latest technologies.
+> - *<ins>Why to Contribute</ins>*: Code contributions help in refining the codebase, adding new functionalities, and ensuring that `CodeCompare` remains relevant and up-to-date with the latest technologies.

 4. **<ins>Documentation</ins>:**
 > - *<ins>How to Contribute</ins>*: Improving the project's documentation, including the `README.md` and other guides, can be accomplished through pull requests on GitHub.